David Petraeus and C.L. Max Nikias in USA Today.

 By Calestous Juma, Professor of the Practice of International Development; Director, Science, Technology, and Globalization Project; Principal Investigator, Agricultural Innovation in Africa

-The Fall 2014 Issue of the quarterly journal International Security
+The winter 2015/16 issue of the quarterly journal International Security

 Receive email updates on the most pressing topics in science and international affairs